 The noncommercial software employed in the examples in this article can be downloaded from the following mirror site:

 - 2Mosaic (http://www.garykessler.net/download/2Mosaic_0_2_2.zip)

 - JPHS for Windows (http://www.garykessler.net/download/jphs_05.zip)

 Appendix C: Commercial Vendors Mentioned in this Article

 Author Bio and Acknowledgements

 At the time this paper was written, Gary C. Kessler was an Associate Professor at Champlain College in Burlington, Vermont.
-He is currently a professor of Homeland Security at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
+At the time of the update, he was professor of Homeland Security at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 Gary holds a B.A. in Mathematics, an M.S. in Computer Science, and a Ph.D. in Computing Technology in Education.
 He is a CCE, CCFP, CISSP, and member of the North Florida Internet Crimes Against Children Task Force.
 He can be reached via e-mail at email@example.com.

 The author gratefully acknowledges comments and suggestions put forth by Eric Cole, Jack Seward, and FSC's anonymous reviewers.